 During the first half of 2018 Admiral received approval for its applications to establish insurance and intermediary companies in Spain.
 From the start of 2019 Admiral's European insurance businesses will operate through these newly licensed entities.
-Work on establishing new licensed entities for the Group's European price comparison operations will be carried out in the second half of 2018 with an intention to commence trading in those entities at the start of 2019.
+Work on establishing new licensed entities for

-The cost of the restructuring activity is not expected to be material to the Group and no material impact on the Group's regulatory capital position is envisaged.
+The cost of the restructuring activity is not expected to be material to the Group and no material impact on the Group's regulatory capital position is envisaged